 The National Army Museum currently holds a Qualmark ‘Enviro Silver’ award in recognition of the work we have been doing to reduce our environmental footprint.
-Our challenge as responsible tourism operators is to continue to identify ways we can further reduce our footprint.
+Our challenge as a responsible tourism operator is to continue to identify ways we can further reduce our footprint.
 If you have any suggestions please contact us.

-For many years New Zealanders had been reluctant to commemorate their military history and as a result plans for a national war museum had not eventuated.
+For many years New Zealanders had been reluctant to commemorate their military history and as a result, plans for a national war museum had not eventuated.

 The New Zealand Army had maintained small collections and displays at Dunedin, Burnham, Linton and Waiouru.
-In 1964, a small museum was established in the original Waiouru Homestead and it wasn’t until thirteen years later that the Chief of General Staff, Major-General Ronald Hassett (a veteran of WWII and Korea) launched “Operation Heritage” to develop a National Army Museum.
+In 1964, a small museum was established in the original Waiouru Homestead, and it wasn’t until thirteen years later that the Chief of General Staff, Major-General Ronald Hassett (a veteran of WWII and Korea) launched “Operation Heritage” to develop a National Army Museum.